Kaya Comer-Schwartz: Early life and career

 Kaya Comer-Schwartz was born in Islington and is of Zimbabwean and Austrian-Jewish descent.
-She began her career in the charity sector, working with organizations such as the Centre for Mental Health, Shelter, World Jewish Relief, and The Women's Library.
-Her early professional experiences led her to pursue social issues and advocacy for vulnerable communities.
+She began her career in the charity sector, working with organisations such as the Centre for Mental Health, Shelter, World Jewish Relief, and The Women's Library.

 Islington Council

 Comer-Schwartz's entry into politics began when she was elected to represent the Junction ward on the Islington Council at a by-election 2013.
 She was re-elected in 2014, 2018 and 2022.

-In 2020, she became the first black Deputy Leader of Islington Council.
-In her work as Deputy Leader she focused on welfare improvements for children, young people, and families.
+In 2020, she became the first black deputy leader of Islington Council.
+In her work as deputy leader she focused on welfare improvements for children, young people, and families.

 In May 2021, Comer-Schwartz was appointed Leader of Islington Council, becoming the first black woman to hold this position.
-Her leadership occurred during the COVID-19 pandemic, and she prioritised the well-being of Islington's residents by overseeing the vaccination of over 150,000 residents, providing laptops for remote learning, and reducing council tax for those in need.
+Her leadership occurred during the COVID-19 pandemic.

-In July 2023, Comer-Schwartz supported Islington Council's recognition of the IRA leader Michael Collins, who lived in Islington in the early 20th Century, noting he was part of broader Irish community contributions to the borough.
+In July 2023, Comer-Schwartz supported Islington Council's recognition of the IRA leader Michael Collins, who lived in Islington in the early 20th century.

 The BBC reported that she had been asked to stand against Jeremy Corbyn for the seat of Islington North in the July 2024 United Kingdom general election, but she refused.

 Deputy mayor for policing and crime

-In October 2024, it was announced that she would resign as council leader to replace Sophie Linden as Deputy Mayor of London for Policing and Crime at London City Hall.
+On 11 October 2024, it was announced that she would resign as council leader to replace Sophie Linden as Deputy Mayor of London for Policing and Crime at City Hall.

+During her confirmation hearing, Comer-Schwartz was questioned by Susan Hall about a social-media post in which she had described Hall as a "racist".
+Comer-Schwartz apologised for the language used.
+She was also questioned about her support for an Islington Council motion opposing the Metropolitan Police's use of live facial recognition, which she confirmed she had supported.

+The committee ultimately did not object to her appointment but raised concerns about her ability to scrutinise and hold the Metropolitan Police Service to account.
+It requested additional training and a formal review of her performance after a year.

+In May 2026, Comer-Schwartz refused to approve a proposed £50 million Metropolitan Police contract with Palantir.
+Metropolitan Police Commissioner Mark Rowley subsequently warned that blocking the contract would mean the loss of savings equivalent to 500 jobs, with the force later warning that up to 700 jobs could be affected.